 Below you will find detailed information about the application and program, including participant expectations, financial information, fundraising expectations, and important dates.
 We encourage you to read over this detailed information before applying to the program.

 Miner Challenge is Missouri S&T's Alternative Break program.
 Every year, students engage in immersive volunteer experiences across the U.S. and Internationally.
 Participants bond with a small team throughout the year while they develop leadership skills, gain awareness of social issues, and work to improve communities.
 Participants will meet with their teams weekly and participate in fundraising and program activities from October until the dates of their trip.
-The experience culminates with a substance-free alternative break service trip that lasts between 5-14 days.
-In 2017 we are offering a variety of trips over Winter, Spring, and Summer breaks.
+The experience culminates with a substance-free alternative break service trip that lasts 8 days over Spring Break.
 Each trip concentrates on a specific social issue within communities that are facing that social issue.

 Participants are required to agree to the following expectations upon acceptance into the Miner Challenge Program.